sanlocoz/truss/README.md

 −cos\theta sin\theta & −sin^2\theta & cos\theta sin\theta & sin^2\theta\\
 \end{bmatrix}$$

 For the next steps are in the resources.
-It contains of assembly of elements stiffness matrices into structural matrices and solving the equations using given compatibility in joint forces and reactions.
+It contains the process of assembling element stiffness matrices into structural stiffness matrices and solving the equations using given compatibility in joint forces and reactions.

 ## Input
 - joint data